 Education: (Chronological order)

-(A year long certification program conducted by Dr. Peter Senge and Dr. Mette Boell)
+(A year-long certification program conducted by Dr. Peter Senge and Dr. Mette Boell)

 Master Degrees: